Murder of Rhys Jones

-On 22 August 2007, Rhys Milford Jones, an eleven-year-old English boy, was murdered in Liverpool while walking home from football practice.
-Sean Mercer, aged 16 at the time of the shooting, went on trial on 2 October 2008, and was found guilty of murder on 16 December.
-Mercer was sentenced to life imprisonment serving a minimum of 22 years.
+On 22 August 2007, eleven-year-old Rhys Milford Jones was shot and killed in Croxteth, Liverpool, while walking home from football practice.
+The murder drew national attention and led to the conviction of Sean Mercer, aged 16 at the time, who was sentenced to life imprisonment with a minimum term of 22 years.

 Background

-Rhys Jones was the second-born son of Stephen (born in Liverpool) and Melanie Jones.
+Rhys Jones was the second-born son of Stephen and Melanie Jones.
 He had one brother, Owen (born 1990).
-Jones, who would have turned 12 five weeks after his death, had just left Broad Square Primary School on the Norris Green housing estate, and was due to start secondary school at Fazakerley High School in September 2007.
+Rhys, who would have turned 12 five weeks after his death, had just left Broad Square Primary School on the Norris Green housing estate, and was due to start secondary school at Fazakerley High School in September 2007.
 His former headteacher and neighbours said he was a friendly and popular boy who loved football.

 Murder

 Jones, who played for the Fir Tree Boys football club, was on his way home from football practice alone on the evening of 22 August 2007.
 As he was crossing the Fir Tree pub car park on the Croxteth Park estate, Liverpool, a hooded youth riding a silver mountain bike approached.
 He then held out a Smith & Wesson handgun at arm's length, firing three shots, later determined to be the wrong bullets for the gun.
 It was originally believed that one of the shots hit Jones in the neck, but during the trial, the pathologist revealed that the bullet had entered his back above his left shoulder blade and then exited from the front right side of his neck.